 What will bankruptcy do to my Credit History?

 Your bankruptcy will be noted on your credit history and remain there for five years.
-It will also be recorded on the NPII, a permanent government index generally not used for credit assessment, but is added to the system.
+It will also be recorded on the NPII forever, a permanent government index generally not used for credit assessment, but is added to the system.

-It is unlikely that you will obtain finance from mainstream creditors during the five-year period.
-Many people find this idea daunting, given that they have been living on credit for many years.
-Without any repayments to make, you’ll be able to save money again and afford your bills and day-to-day expenses.
+It is unlikely that you will be able obtain finance from mainstream creditors during this five-year period.
+Although, without any repayments to make, you’ll be able to save money again and afford bills and day-to-day expenses.

 Will I still be able to rent a house?

 How much am I able to earn during bankruptcy proceedings?

-There is no income restriction, but once you start earning over a certain threshold, you will be required to make a contribution to your creditors.
+There is no income restriction, but once you start earning over a certain threshold, you will be required to repay a certain amount to your creditors each week or month.
 Contributions work like taxes.
 Income up to a certain threshold is contribution-free, and 50% of money earned above that threshold is taken.
 Contributions are only paid for three years.